 The Company has received a letter of support from its intermediate parent company, ABF Investments plc, indicating that it will receive the financial and other support necessary for the Company to trade and meet its liabilities as and when they become due for a period of twelve months from the date of signing of these financial statements.
+ABF Investments plc has also received a letter of support from its intermediate parent company, Associated British Foods plc, indicating that it will receive the financial and other support necessary for the Company to trade and meet its liabilities as and when they become due for a period to 1 March 2025.

 After making enquiries and considering the support available from the intermediate parent company described above, the directors have a reasonable expectation that the Company has adequate resources to continue in operation for 12 months from the date of signing of these financial statements.
-These considerations included the ABF group's directors' assessment of going concern (set out in the Annual Report and Accounts dated 8 November 2022 and available at www.abf.co.uk), which included the significant levels of cash and undrawn committed long-term facilities available to the group and the ABF group's directors' stress testing of cash flow forecasts through to 2 March 2024, and an assessment of any developments since that date that would adversely affect that conclusion.
-Accordingly, the financial statements have been prepared on the going concern basis."
+These considerations included the ABF group's directors' assessment of going concern (set out in the Annual Report and Accounts dated 7 November 2023 and available at www.abf.co.uk), which included the significant levels of cash and undrawn committed long-term facilities available to the group and the ABF group's directors' stress testing of cash flow forecasts through to 1 March 2025, and an assessment of any developments since that date that would adversely affect that conclusion.
+Accordingly, the financial statements have been prepared on the going concern basis.